mendhak/mendhak.github.io/posts/2023-12-20-graphql-poor-developer-experience.md

 ## Other notes

 I did find one good example of a GraphQL API offering, and that was Shopify's.
-The object names, though still somewhat leaky, are better named and organized, and they [come with examples](https://shopify.dev/docs/api/admin-graphql/2023-10/queries/app) including curl.
+The object names, though still somewhat leaky, are better named and organized, and they [come with examples](https://shopify.dev/docs/api/admin-graphql/2023-10/queries/app) as well as curl commands.
 If I had to guess, what Shopify have probably done which others haven't, is think about the functionality they're trying to enable, and design around that.

 I had mistakenly thought that [Microsoft's Graph API](https://learn.microsoft.com/en-us/graph/overview) was great exception to my observations, as an example of what a good GraphQL offering could look like.
 But it turns out they've gone for a hybrid approach - it's a REST offering, with graph like querying capabilities.
 This is a good compromise, and potentially the best of both worlds.